mims-harvard/G-Meta/README.md

 ## Data Processing

-We provide the processed data files in the google drive link [here]().
+We provide the processed data files for the five real-world datasets used in the paper in this google drive link [here]().

 To create your own dataset, you should create the following files and put it under the name below: